petermr/CEVOpen/induction_test/introduction.md

 # 5. Intern’s documentation
 - Download the [Induction test](https://github.com/petermr/CEVOpen/blob/master/induction_test/cevopen_induction_test_template.docx) Word document.
 - We've outlined what we expect from your documentation for you to follow along in the Word document.
-- Please email the documentation Word Document to cbl@nipgr.ac.in
+- Please email the documentation Word Docx to cbl@nipgr.ac.in